 Important Notes for VLANs:

-- By default, all switches come configure with VLAN IDs 991-994 configured in the allowed VLANs list.
-This is to ensure that all ports come preconfigured to work with the seamless roaming function of Datto access points, when they are powered using our switches
+- By default, all switches come with VLAN IDs 991-994 configured in the allowed VLANs list.
+This is to ensure that all ports are preconfigured to work with the seamless roaming function of Datto access points when they are powered using our switches.

 - By default, all ports have VLAD ID 1 programmed into both PVID and Untagged VLAN columns.
 This is to ensure, regardless of which port is used for uplink, the switch is always manageable via Datto Networking.
 It is very important that you do NOT remove VLAN ID 1 (the management VLAN) from the PVID and untagged VLANs columns of the ports that are used for uplink, as this will result in the switch not checking into Datto anymore.

 For More details on Trunk/Access Port Configurations Click Here

 Click here to read about how you can configure port mirroring.